Jakub-Walkowiak/pet-forum/README.md

 npm run dev
 ```

-The app should run on localhost:8080 by default
+The app should run on localhost:8080 by default.

 ### Back-end